scorpdx/ironmunge/README.md

 ## Download
 🛠️ironmunge was last updated in: [**Simple launcher** *(2019-02-23)*](https://github.com/scorpdx/ironmunge/releases/tag/Release-9)!
 Visit the link or view the Releases page to download it.

+The major changes in this release are:
+* Simple launchers for `ironmunge` and `SaveManager`
+  - There is now a single executable file for each, and no big folder full of dependencies
+* Additional settings to make sure saves aren't modified from miscellaneous files in a save history folder
+* Safety checks to make sure notification sounds aren't missing at startup

 ## Features

 🛠️ironmunge does: